opendistro/for-elasticsearch-docs/docs/ism/policies.md

 ### force_merge

-Reduces the number of Lucene segments by merging the indices.
+Reduces the number of Lucene segments by merging the segments of individual shards.
 This operation attempts to set the index to a `read-only` state before starting the merging process.

 Parameter | Description | Type | Required
 :--- | :--- |:--- |:--- |